dlbrush/fantasy-bball-assistant/README.md

 3. When the user clicks "Analyze Trade":
     1. Show the trade results tables on the page.
     2. Create an array of HTMLElement `<option>` objects from the `<select>` elements for each side of the trade.
 The `analyzeTradeSide` function will find which have been selected and include those players in the trade.
     3. For both sides of the trade, pass the array of option elements, today's date, and the array of all player data to `analyzeTradeSide`.
-For the `target` argument, pass the identifier string used in the HTML, usually 'user' or 'opp'.
+For the `target` argument, pass the identifier string used in the HTML, usually 'user' or 'opp' for the players given and players received tables respectively.
     4. The `analyzeTradeSide` function will get and map total stats for each side of the trade using the same process as the team stat projection.
 However, instead of getting total stats based on a week of games, this function will get each player's stats for one game, meaning we'll just see the total per-game stats for each player.
-    5. Map the total stats for each side of the trade underneath the player rows in the tables for the players given and received in the trade using `createTotalStatRow` on each table and calling `mapStatsToTable` on those total cells.
+    5. Map the total stats for each side of the trade underneath the player rows in the tables for the players given and received in the trade.
+Use `createTotalStatRow` on each table and call `mapStatsToTable` on the total cells returned by `createTotalStatRow`.
     6. Finally, use `getComparison` to get an object containing the differences between each set of stats after subtracting the stats of the players given from the stats of the players received.
 Map those differences to the trade results table, displaying the positive changes in green text and the negative changes in red.

 #### Future feature ideas/current limitations